Junko Itō

-Junko Itō (born 1954) is a Japanese-born American linguist.
+Junko Itō (伊藤 順子, Itō Junko) is a Japanese-born American linguist.
 She is emerita research professor of linguistics at the University of California, Santa Cruz.

-She is the daughter of mathematician Kiyoshi Itō.
+She is the daughter of mathematician Kiyosi Itô.

 Education and research

 Itō received her PhD ln Linguistics in 1986 from the University of Massachusetts Amherst under the supervision of Alan Prince.
 She joined the faculty of the University of California, Santa Cruz, in 1987 and remained there until her retirement in 2021.
 She served as chair of the department from 1999–2006.

 Itō's research focuses on phonology and morphology.
 She is primarily known for her work on syllable structure within an optimality theoretic framework.
 Her influential work has addressed a number of issues in the phonology of the Japanese language, including the rendaku phenomenon.
 Her work has been published in Linguistic Inquiry amongst other peer-reviewed research journals in linguistics.

 Itō often collaborated with her UCSC colleague and husband Armin Mester.
 From 2018 to 2020, they led an NSF grant investigating Syntax-Prosody in Optimality Theory.